lytics/confl/README.md

   "country" : "Westeros"
 }

+# sections can omit the colon before bracket or leave in
 seenwith {
+  # nested section
-  # You can indent as you please.
-Tabs or spaces
+  # can be spaces or tabs for nesting
   jaime {
     season = season1
     episode = "episode1"